MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

   > [!NOTE]
   > For PDF, you must use unified labels.

-This feature is currently available for files stored in Box, Google Workspace, SharePoint Online, and OneDrive for Business.
+This feature is currently available for files stored in Box, Google Workspace, SharePoint Online, and OneDrive.
 More cloud apps will be supported in future versions.

 ## How it works